 The increasing availability of smartphones makes the need for in-app chat features a trend.
 You find it in the chatbot ecosystem and interactive customer service interface.
 In this article, we will walk you through how to create a chat app using Android Studio.
-You can easily implement it with the help of ZEGOCLOUD’s in-app chat (ZIM SDK).
+You can easily implement it with the help of ZEGOCLOUD’s in-app chat SDK.

 ZEGOCLOUD provides a high-reliability, concurrency, and ultra-low latency communication channel for interactive messaging.
 Real-time messaging scenarios such as large-scale live streaming, live audio rooms, an online customer service system, and more can be quickly implemented in minutes!